top of page

 Upon returning to the UK, after five years at Basildon Hospital, she decided it was time for a change and gained a role as a Senior Specialist Speech and Language Therapist at Homerton Hospital, which is renowned for it's neurological rehabilitation services.
 There were many highlights of her time at Homerton but a few include: being a lead therapist within the Hackney and City Stroke service, leading the videofluroscopy service at the hospital, developing external training courses for Speech and Language Therapists, completing masters level post graduate training in clinical leadership and developing a new service pathway for Speech and Language Therapy within the Integrated Independence Team in Hackney.

 Throughout and alongside her NHS career, Amy has continued to develop her independent practice covering various different speech, language and swallowing disorders in adults and children.
-She has developed a keen interest in Child Speech Disorders, alongside her work with adults with neurological conditions, most recently attending further training at Great Ormond Street Institute of Child Health.
+She has developed a keen interest in Child Speech Disorders, alongside her work with adults with neurological conditions, most recently attending further training at Great Ormond Street Institute of Child Health and completing courses in Core Vocabulary and Cycles therapy approaches.

 In December 2019, Amy took the decision to step away from the NHS to further pursue her independent practice and bring balance to her family life with her husband and two small boys, in Rayleigh, Essex.